mPunit/test_app3/README.md

 #Read me

-App has one **controller** named "pages" whihc handle the home page and one get request for the abput page.
+App has one **controller** named "pages" which handle the home page and one get request for the about page.
 **App url** -https://punitram-yadav-rails-proj.herokuapp.com/

 Home page lies at: '**/**'